oslabs-beta/Realize/README.md

 Harry Clifford - [Github](https://github.com/HpwClifford/) | [LinkedIn](https://www.linkedin.com/in/harry-clifford-3788951a9/)
 Henry Black - [Github](https://github.com/blackhaj) | [LinkedIn](https://www.linkedin.com/in/henryblack1/)
 Horatiu Mitrea - [Github](https://github.com/hmitrea) | [LinkedIn](https://www.linkedin.com/in/horatiu-mitrea-515704137/)

+## Contact
+You can contact us personally through our LinkedIn accounts (links above) or as a team via [realizeforeact@gmail.com](mailto:realizeforeact@gmail.com)

+## Contributing
+We would love for you to test out our extensions and submit any issues you encounter.
+Feel free to fork to your own repo and submit PRs.
+Some features we would like to add:
+1. Performance data on render times
+2. Expanding/collapsing nodes
+3. Autocomplete on search

 ### License